richardwsong/physio-bold-aging/README.md

 To run the cross-correlation analysis for young vs. old participants:

 - Open the `analysis/hrver/cross_corr_whole_brain_young_old_hrver.py` file.
-- To expedite the analysis, you can modify the lags that the analysis is performed on as well as the number of tfce permutations.
+- To expedite the analysis, you can modify the lags that the analysis is performed on as well as the number of tfce permutations:
 ```python
 # Lines 259 - 265
 run_randomise(